brummiesteven/testclone/content/01_visualise_work/readme.md

 ## Task 2: Project Boards

-- Repo level
-- Org level
+Visualise all of your work and prioritize it right alongside your code with projects boards.
+See what tasks are planned or in-progress, either in a repository or across your organization.
+You can create project boards for specific feature work, comprehensive roadmaps, or even release checklists.

+a) Create a repository level project board that we will use to track future tasks for your team.
+Choose `Automated kanban with review` for your board template.

+_Repository project boards are scoped to issues and pull requests within a single repository.
+They can also include notes that reference issues and pull requests in other repositories_

+b) **TODO**  Add another step to this task.
+Edit board?

 ## Extension: Azure Boards/Jira/Trello integration

-- integrate with the task management tool of choice in your organisation
+- Integrate with the task management tool of choice in your organisation.

 ## Extension: Microsoft Teams integration

-- Office 365 dev subscription.
-Create 25 users.
-Full office for 90 days.  emails
+- Integrate your GitHub repository with Microsoft Teams (you _could_ also use Slack for this step)

+**TODO** Investigate Office 365 dev subscription for this step if attendees do not have Teams admin rights.

 ## Resources